 Get information on:

 Professions With The Highest Risk For Asbestos Exposure

 The following is a list of occupations that carry the highest risk for asbestos:

-- Aircraft Mechanics: Asbestos was used in aircrafts, especially by the U.S. Navy.
-Prior to 1981, asbestos was used to insulate engines in the making of brake pads as adhesives, and in electrical insulation components.
+- Aircraft Mechanics: Asbestos was used in aircraft, especially by the U.S. Navy.
+Before 1981, asbestos was used to insulate engines in making brake pads, adhesives, and electrical insulation components.
 Mechanics were exposed to asbestos when repairing these types of vessels.

-- Aeronautical Engineers: Aeronautical engineers were at a greater risk of contamination with asbestos if they worked as retrofitters of various types of aircraft.
-When aircraft were being maintained, the aeronautical engineers became exposed to asbestos that was used to insulate the aircraft.
-This is no longer the case, as asbestos has been banned in aircrafts.
+- Aeronautical Engineers: Aeronautical engineers were at a greater risk of contamination with asbestos if they worked as retrofitters of various aircraft types.
+When aircraft were being maintained, the aeronautical engineers became exposed to asbestos used to insulate the aircraft.
+This is no longer the case, as asbestos has been banned in aircraft.

-- Auto Mechanics: Automobiles use asbestos in many of their components, such as brake linings and clutches.
+- Auto Mechanics: Automobiles use asbestos in many components, such as brake linings and clutches.
 Mechanics who worked on replacing brake pads or building cars were exposed to asbestos as part of that process.